 The Democratic Republic of Congo (DRC) has announced it will receive third-country nationals deported from the United States under a new deal with the Trump administration.
-According to Al Jazeera, the Congolese Ministry of Communications confirmed in a statement on Sunday that the arrangement is temporary and reflects Congo’s commitment to human dignity and international solidarity.
+According to multiple reports, the Congolese Ministry of Communications confirmed in a statement on Sunday that the arrangement is temporary and reflects Congo’s commitment to human dignity and international solidarity.

 Key Takeaways

-The U.S. will pay for the deportations, and the Congolese government will face no costs, per Al Jazeera.
+The U.S. will pay for the deportations, and the Congolese government will face no costs.
 The announcement comes as the Trump administration continues efforts to broker a peace deal between the DRC and Rwanda and to secure US access to Congolese critical minerals.

 The U.S. has sent third-country deportees to African countries including Ghana, Cameroon, Equatorial Guinea, and Eswatini, drawing criticism from legal experts and rights groups over the legal basis for the transfers and the treatment of deportees sent to countries where they are not nationals.
-Some migrants have been forced home despite receiving court-ordered protection in the U.S., per Reuters.
-The talks with DRC coincide with an effort by the Trump administration to implement a peace deal between Congo and Rwanda.
+Some migrants have been forced home despite receiving court-ordered protection in the US.

 The arrangement has raised serious due process and human rights concerns, particularly when the receiving country may not be safe.
 According to the US Committee for Refugees and Immigrants, third-country deportations have been systematically pursued since February 2025.
-The Trump administration has spent at least $40 million to deport about 300 migrants to countries other than their own, per Al Jazeera.
+The Trump administration has spent at least $40 million to deport about 300 migrants to countries other than their own.

 How this summary was created